TN 22 (06-24)

 B. Policy - earnings which ordinarily demonstrate that an employee has not engaged in SGA

-An employee will generally be considered not engaged in SGA if his or her average monthly “countable earnings” are equal to or less than the amount shown in the Earnings Guidelines (DI 10501.015).
+An employee will generally be considered not engaged in SGA if their average monthly “countable earnings” are equal to or less than the amount shown in the Earnings Guidelines (DI 10501.015).

 If there is evidence, however, showing that an individual may be engaging in SGA, or appears to be in a position to defer compensation, or by special arrangement is able to suppress earnings, develop fully the facts concerning the comparability of the employee's work to that of unimpaired individuals (see DI 10505.020C.1.), and the worth of the employee's work (see DI 10505.020C.2., unless the exemption of work activity provision applies (see DI 10505.020D.).